Dotted Line Reporting: Understanding Its Role in Modern Organizations

 Organizational readiness

 First, you will want to determine if your organization is ready to tackle dotted-line reporting successfully.
-For example, you may have a system of performance appraisals, but performance appraisals are different from performance management.
+For example, you may have a performance evaluation system for appraisals, but performance appraisals are different from performance management.
 For dotted line reporting to work, you have to have a robust performance management system that bakes feedback into the entire process from start to finish.

-Time is also another important consideration when determining organizational readiness.
+Time is also another important consideration when determining organizational readiness within the management structure.
 Employees have to have the time to report to multiple managers, and managers have to have the time to get on the same page with one another.
-Some tasks and/or projects may have to be cut from everyone’s workload to have enough time to do dotted-line reporting well.
+Some tasks and/or specific projects may have to be cut from everyone’s workload to have enough time to do dotted-line reporting well.

 Training and support